bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Wednesday, the 14-day percent change in average new cases was:
+As of Thursday, the 14-day percent change in average new cases was:

 - 54% in Champaign County
 - -15% in Illinois
-- -28% in the United States
+- -26% in the United States
-- -27% worldwide
+- -28% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"